folkzb/magalu/mgc/cli/docs/network/subnetpools/list/help.md

 ## Product catalog:
 - Flags:
+- --control.limit integer    Pagination: Number of items per page (min: 1) (default 20)
+- --control.offset integer   Items Offset: Start item for pagination
+- --control.sort string       Sort: Name of the field wich the list must be ordered by ending with :asc or :desc (default "created_at:desc")
 - -h, --help                     help for list
 - -v, --version                  version for list

 ## Other commands:
 - Global Flags: